drakumus/SwaggerPact/README.md

 # SwaggerPact
-A repository for proof of concept that pact can be validated against swagger using SwaggerPactValidator
+A repository for proof of concept that pact can be validated against swagger using SwaggerPactValidator.
+I'm only using the tool that validates a local Pact JSON with a local Swagger Doc.
+This is coined by the SwaggerPactValidator as the provider side test but could also extend to consumer testing.
+The consumer test tool provided by the SwaggerPactValidator only supports specs written in Java.
+Not all capabilities for this tool have been explored with the existing tests and future tests would look at utilities provided by the tool such as validating all Consumers/Providers in a given broker.

 # Getting the Project Working
 1. Clone the repo and open the swaggerpactexample folder in VSCode.